openlayers/ol-mapbox-style/README.md

 > **getLayer**(`map`, `layerId`): `Layer`\\&lt;`Source`, `LayerRenderer`\\&lt;`any`>>

-Get the OpenLayers layer instance that contains the provided Mapbox Style `layer`.
-Note that multiple Mapbox Style layers are combined in a single OpenLayers layer instance when they use the same Mapbox Style `source`.
+Get the OpenLayers layer instance that contains the provided Mapbox/MapLibre Style `layer`.
+Note that multiple Mapbox/MapLibre Style layers are combined in a single OpenLayers layer instance when they use the same Mapbox/MapLibre Style `source`.

 ### Parameters